christophwille/wpaghapp/README.md

 ## Features

 * `Authorization` - uses OAuth (the main driver for me to implement my own WPA for GitHub)
-* `User` - show own repositories, followers and following
+* `User` - show own repositories, followers and following (allow drill-down into all three)
 * `Repository` - show statistics, commits and issues

 Planned, but currently not implementable: